danielendeg/nugetpackageupdate/specs/SQL/Schema-Migrations.md

 * The compatibility API returns two values: min and max.
 * These are the minimum and maximum versions with which all running instances are compatible.
 * min is calculated by finding the MAX(InstanceSchema.MinVersion).
-* max is calculated by selecting the maximum completed version from the SchemaVersion.Version column that is no greater than the MIN(InstanceSchema.MaxVersion).
+* max is calculated by finding the the MIN(InstanceSchema.MaxVersion).

 Note: we ensure that the values we pull from the InstanceSchema table are not stale by checking that the current time has not exceeded the value in the Timeout column.